-This cake is very easy to make and I’m showing you how simple the process is in the video below.
+This cake is very easy to make and I’m showing you how simple the process is in the video above.

 The texture is light and fluffy, and it’s not overly sweet.
 It has a delicious orange and chocolate flavor, which are always amazing together.

 Refrigerating this cake gives it a denser and more moist consistency which I absolutely love.
 It also intensifies the orange taste – almost like drinking a cold glass of fresh orange juice.